Taboo on premarital sex can lead to tragedy in changing Oman

 "It was extremely painful and I nearly bled to death.
 I stayed in hospital for a week recovering from the botched procedure," Sama, who requested that her family name not be used to protect her identity, told Reuters.

-Oman, a conservative Muslim country, is grappling with the strains of modernization.
+Oman, a conservative Muslim country, is grappling with the strains of modernisation.

 Two decades of fast economic growth, fuelled by oil exports, have raised living standards and increased people's freedom of movement, giving men and women more day-to-day contact than they would have back in their tribal villages.